Ursula Curtiss

-Ursula Reilly Curtiss (April 8, 1923 — October 10, 1984) was an American writer of mystery novels.
+Ursula Kieran Reilly Curtiss (April 8, 1923 — October 10, 1984) was an American writer of mystery novels.

 Early life

 Ursula Kieran Reilly was born in Yonkers, New York, and raised in Westport, Connecticut, the daughter of Paul Reilly and Helen Kieran Reilly.
-Her mother was a mystery writer; so was her sister, Mary McMullen.
+Her mother was a mystery writer, as was her sister, Mary McMullen.
 Ursula Reilly's grandfather was James Michael Kieran, one-time president of Hunter College.
 Her uncle was journalist John Kieran.
 Ursula Reilly graduated from a Catholic girls' high school, Lauralton Hall in Milford, Connecticut.